Rum Runner Labs

 Value at $39.99

-The Superficial: The bottle construction and wooden-topped synthetic cork stopper both feel very quality.
+The Superficial: Similar to Bare Zero Caribbean Gold Spiced Rum; the wooden stopper top is swapped for a clear plastic that matches the contents, but bottle construction feels very quality.
 The design and labelling looks nice and tight, if a bit sterile.
 The label itself has some nice texture.

 Minimum Age